-With the buzzword “Sustainability” flying everywhere, it has become tough to distinguish between numerous environmental assessments available around us.
-Life cycle assessments, carbon footprint analysis, water footprint analysis, CSR reports, VOC testing, environmental risk assessments, the list goes on and on.
+With sustainability claims everywhere, distinguishing between various environmental assessments can be daunting.
+Life cycle assessments (LCA), carbon footprint analysis, water footprint analysis, CSR reports, VOC testing, environmental risk assessments—the list goes on and on.

 Carbon Footprint Analysis

 Corporate Value Chain Accounting and Reporting Standard: This standard is intended for organizations or businesses to evaluate their entire value chain and calculate the environmental impacts of GHG emission throughout the chain.
 The assessment is aimed at identifying possible ways to lessen GHG emissions.

-Life Cycle Assessment (LCA)
+Life Cycle Assessments